devhawala/dodo/readme.md

 Using file services with Star OS 5.0 may be a bit unreliable, as some aspects of version 4 for the Filing protocol had to be reconstructed from courier data streams issued by Star OS (resp. guessed for response structures), because the `Filing4.cr` files found in the internet assume some structures to be same as in newer filing versions, which is clearly wrong in certain cases.
-Some operations still do not work, like opening the property sheet for a file drawer on a Dodo file service, but important things work.
+Some operations still may not work, but important things do.
 Remark: Darkstar version 1.1.0.0 seems to have a broken network support, as ethernet packets are sent over the network but received packets are not relayed to the emulator (the necessary line appears to have been removed accidentally along with some logging line cleanups during commit "Small tweaks, updated readme").
 Darkstar version 1.0.0.1